Collision-induced amplitude dynamics of pulses in linear waveguides with the generic nonlinear loss: Pulse interaction in linear waveguides with the generic weak nonlinear loss

-where $\tilde I_{2m+2,j}(0,z)=\int_0^z {I_{2m + 2,j}\left( {z'} \right)dz'}$.
+where $\tilde I_{2m+2,j}(0,z)=\int_{0}^{z} {I_{2m + 2,j}\left( {z'} \right)dz'}$.

 Second, we calculate the collision-induced amplitude dynamics in a fast collision between two pulses with generic shapes and with tails that exhibit exponential decay.
 We consider a complete collision, i.e., the two pulses are well separated at the initial distance $z=0$ and at the final distance $z=z_{f}$.
-We assume that the pulses can be characterized by initial amplitudes $A_{j}(0)$, initial widths $W_{j0}$, initial positions $y_{j0}$, and initial phases $\alpha_{j0}$.
-We define the collision length $\Delta z_{c}$, which is the distance along which the envelopes of the colliding pulses overlap, by $\Delta z_{c}=W_{0}/|d_{1}|$, where for simplicity we assume $W_{10}=W_{20}=W_{0}$.
-The condition for a fast collision is $W_{0}|d_{1}|/2 \gg 1$ \cite{PNH2017}.
-In an anology with the perturbative calculation approach in \cite{PNH2017, CP2005, PNC2010, PNG2014}, we look for a solution of Eq. (\ref{coll1}) in the form
+We define the collision length $\Delta z_{c}$, which is the distance along which the envelopes of the colliding pulses overlap, by $\Delta z_{c}=W_{0}/|d_{1}|$, where for simplicity we assume $W_{10}=W_{20}=W_{0}=\mathcal{O}(1)$.
+The condition for a fast collision is $z_{D} \gg \Delta z_{c}$, where $z_D=W_{0}^2/2$ is the dispersion length.
+That is, $W_{0}|d_{1}| \gg 1$ \cite{PNH2017}.
+Therefore, with the assumption of $W_{0}=\mathcal{O}(1)$, this is equivalent to $|d_{1}| \gg 1$, which allows us to use the two small parameters $\epsilon_{2m+1}$ and $1/|d_1|$ for the perturbative calculations.
+These conditions are realistic in optical fiber transmission systems, see, for example, \cite{PNH2017} and references therein, for an experimental setup with $W_0=2$ and $d_1 \gg 1$.
+In an analogy with the perturbative calculation approach in \cite{PNH2017, CP2005, PNC2010, PNG2014}, we look for a solution of Eq. (\ref{coll1}) in the form

 where $j=1,2$, $\psi_{j0}$ are the solutions of Eq. (\ref{coll1}) without the inter-pulse interaction terms, and $\phi_{j}$ describe corrections to $\psi_{j0}$ due to inter-pulse interaction.
 That is, $\psi_{10}$ and $\psi_{20}$ satisfy